Stock Analysis on Net

 Cash conversion cycle

-The analysis of the quarterly financial ratios and periods reveals several notable trends over the examined timeframe.
+The analysis of the quarterly financial data reveals several notable trends and shifts in the company's operational efficiency and cash flow management over the observed periods.

 Inventory Turnover